FuNingHu/Process-Application-Platform-x/README.md

 # Process Application Platform (PAP)

 A welding solution URCap for Universal Robots with Angular frontend and Docker backend.
-The URCap is built via SDK v0.20.19 and is tested on URSIM v10.13
+The URCap is built via SDK v0.20.19 and is tested on URSim v10.13

 ## Features